yaroslaff/sql-export/README.md

 download precompiled binary from https://github.com/yaroslaff/sql-export from **Releases** (if your arch is x86_64).

 ### go install
-If you have moderm golang installed:
+If you have modern golang installed:
 ~~~
 go install github.com/yaroslaff/sql-export@latest
 ~~~